monotech/MOS_CPU_Replacer/README.md

 Build instructions are on the back of the PCB.
 This document is for clarification if you find it unclear.

+It may struggle to fit inside a C116 or Plus/4, so you should solder the 6502 directly to the PCB to reduce height.
+For C16, height is no problem.

 Status as of Rev1:
 -